 The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

 Actively promoting these values means challenging pupils, staff or parents/carers who express opinions contrary to fundamental British values, including ‘extremist’ views.
 St Felix RC Primary School takes opportunities and is committed to promoting these fundamental British values in the following ways:

 Pupil voice, as well as parent/carer voice, plays a central part in developing school improvement priorities.
 The school is clear in demonstrating how pupils should contribute and co-operate and consider the views and needs of others.
 The School Council meets regularly and takes part in decision making on a range of topics.
-Four of Year 5 and 6 pupils are joint members of the Pupil Parliament with pupils of the same age across Haverhill.

 The Rule of Law:

 Staff consistently reinforce high expectations of pupils.
 Whenever appropriate pupils are taught the value and reasons behind these expectations; that they are there to protect us and that everyone has responsibility and there may be consequences when rules are disregarded.

 Within school, everyone is actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 The school provides pupils with opportunities to learn about what makes a good choice.
 Pupils are encouraged to express their views and teaching and learning incorporates their preferences and interests.